Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 #### Materialisation

-PIT tables should use the `pit_incremental` materialisation, as they will be remade with every new As of Dates table.
+PIT tables should use the `pit_incremental` materialisation, as they will be remade with every new As of Date table.

 ### Adding the metadata